 In the next post, we’ll move from Grignard reagents to a second important type of organometallic, although not one based on Mg but on copper.
 These reagents, called Gilman reagents, have very special properties and uses in organic chemistry.
 Until next time!

-P.S.
+Note 1.
 Bonus questions: try doing these problems!